Last Updated on

 That’s a reasonably simple and straightforward system of organization, I admit, but excluding a search button complicates things here.
 To locate a specific site at the bottom of the list, I had to keep clicking “Next” to scroll through several pages.

 Over to the blue corner, and you’ll have to agree with me here that WP Engine’s interface is not as beautiful as Flywheel’s.
 But, at least it makes up for this by optimizing functionality and navigation.

 It’s built to help users move around easily, and access all the primary features with one click.
 On the left of any site install, for instance, you can comfortably jump into anything through the single menu- from SSL to error logs, redirects to CDN management, etc.

 Overall, the dashboard here is seemingly more advanced than Flywheel’s.
-It supports many functions, including clearing the cache and creating staging sites.
+It supports many functions, including clearing the cache and creating staging environment sites.